romesh-jaya/movie-store-frontend-react/README.md

 This app is used for managing movie library in a movie store.
+It uses OMDB API queries to search for the required movie.
+Then stores a reference (IMDB ID) in the library.
+It then displays the movies stored in the library.

+Tech Stack used:
+- Webpack
+- React Skeletons
+- REST API
+- Lazy loading of code
+- Material UI
+- Pagination
+- React Context

 ## Available Scripts